logo

 We treat neuropathy with combined electrochemical therapy, which integrates electric cell signaling therapy (a form of nerve stimulation) and long-acting anesthetic injections to reduce pain, promote nerve healing, and improve function.

-If you’re experiencing persistent numbness, pain, or weakness, book an evaluation at Twin Creeks Orthopedics & Sports Injury Clinic today by phone or online.
+If you’re experiencing persistent numbness, pain, or weakness, book your appointment at Twin Creeks Orthopedics and Regenerative Clinic today by phone or online, or call our office to schedule a complimentary consultation.